miniBill/witch-awakening/DLCs/Core/Companions.md

 - Has: Beth has Familiarity 5, Consortation 5, Necromancy Portals 5, Occultism 5, and _ORC License, Golden Fish, Third Eye, and Pantomime_. _Wished for Power_.
 - Quote: _*“I...
 I heard Bethadonna was a cultist for a long time before joining up...
 The things she must have seen...and done..” - An ORC Agent.*_

-Bethadonna is a domestic goddess that radiates warmth and a motherly presence in contrast to the devilish horns you might miss at a glance from the front, nevermind if your eyes didn’t have somewhere else drawing their attention.
+Bethadonna is a domestic goddess that radiates warmth and a motherly presence in contrast to the devilish horns you might miss at a glance from the front, never mind if your eyes didn’t have somewhere else drawing their attention.
 She acts as a detective utilizing spirits and communion to work scenes, while being a heavy hitter for when SHTF.
 She cultivates a private pond of Golden Fish for her rituals.

 ## Companion: Miranda Quincy